meta-space-org/playnetwork/docs/client/PlayNetwork.md

 <a name='event_connect'></a>
 ### <a href='#event_connect'>connect</a> [event] => (user)
-Fired when client has connected to a server and received an own [User] data.
+Fired when client has connected to a server and received own [User] data.

 | Param | Type | Description |
 | --- | --- | --- |